MarschmiLab/MarschmiLab.github.io/_pages/people.md

            <strong>Links:</strong> <a href="https://scholar.google.com/citations?user=MDNM_HYAAAAJ&hl=en">Google Scholar</a>, <a href="https://orcid.org/0000-0002-2866-4496">ORCiD</a>, <a href="https://twitter.com/micro_marian?lang=en">Twitter</a>, <a href="https://github.com/marschmi">Github</a> <br>
            <br>
            <strong>Teaching:</strong> BIOMI6300: Computational Approaches for Microbial Systems, taught in the Spring Semesters <br>
-           Marian or Mar <em>(they/them)</em> grew up on Lake St. Clair, the lake that connects Lake Huron to Lake Erie, where they developed a curiosity of aquatic ecosystems from ponds to the Great Lakes.
+           Mar <em>(they/them)</em> grew up on Lake St. Clair, the lake that connects Lake Huron to Lake Erie, where they developed a curiosity of aquatic ecosystems from ponds to the Great Lakes.
 After attending Hampshire college, where they surprisingly designed a "major" in environmental microbiology, they fell in love with the world's tiniest organisms: bacteria.
-Marian's research interests are in microbial community ecology, evolution, genomics, limnology and bioinformatics with a special focus on how microhabitats structure the ecology of freshwater microbes.
-They identify as queer, non-binary, and polyamorous.
-In their spare time, they like to run far on the "gorges" trails of Ithaca, bake sweet treats (especially granola), and spend time with the Lab dog, Walli.
-Fun fact: Marian once swam from Asia to Europe across the Bosphorus above thousands of jellyfish and their mom!<br>
+Mar's research interests are in microbial community ecology, evolution, genomics, limnology and bioinformatics with a special focus on how microhabitats structure the ecology of freshwater microbes.
+They identify as queer, non-binary, neurodivergent, and polyamorous.
+In their spare time, they like to run far on the "gorges" trails of Ithaca, bake sweet treats (especially granola and birthday cookies/cakes), and spend time with their dog, Walnut. <em>Fun fact: Mar once swam from Asia to Europe across the Bosphorus above thousands of jellyfish and their mom!</em><br>
            <br>
        </p>
  <br>